Through the Power of TAFE: A Stronger Future for Transport

 This achievement would not have been possible without the advocacy of TWU members and the Western Roads Federation, who have consistently pushed for meaningful reform to attract and retain skilled operators.

-“With collaborative efforts from industry stakeholders, government bodies, training providers, and the relentless campaigning of TWU members, the transport industry can overcome the driver skills shortage and build a skilled and competent workforce for the future,” TWU WA State Secretary Tim Dawson said.
+“With collaborative efforts from industry stakeholders, government bodies, training providers, and the relentless campaigning of TWU members, the transport industry can overcome the driver skills shortage and build a skilled workforce for the future,” TWU WA State Secretary Tim Dawson said.

 “Transport is the deadliest industry in Australia, and with an ageing workforce of 47% of truck drivers over the age of 55, it is paramount that training incentives and apprenticeships be made possible for the next generation.”